 - 3a.
-Register delegation at Service Provider, Entitled Party, or Authorization Registry Prerequisite: - For registration at Service Provider or Authorization Registry, an agreement needs to be in place between Entitled Party and Service Provider or Authorization Registry. - later, an Entitled Party needs to be able to: - 3b.
-Modify delegation at Service Provider, Entitled Party, or Authorization Registry
+Register delegation at Service Provider, Entitled Party, or Authorization Registry Prerequisite: - For registration at Service Provider or Authorization Registry, an agreement needs to be in place between Entitled Party and Service Provider or Authorization Registry.

+3b.
+Modify delegation at Service Provider, Entitled Party, or Authorization Registry later, a Service Consumer needs to be able to: